Generic Name: gefitinib (ge FI ti nib)

 To make swallowing easier:

-Place the tablet into a glass of water (4 ounces) and allow the tablet to disperse in the water for about 10 minutes.
-The tablet will not dissolve completely.
+Place the tablet into a glass of water (4 to 8 ounces) and stir for about 15 minutes.

 Do not use any liquid other than water.